PADI Rebreather Diver Course: From 39,000 THB

 The next thing are almost bound to want to do is to dive deeper than 18m.
 We bet you are going to want to go to 20-30m to dive those wrecks and favourite reefs, especially if the dive’s logistics allow you to do 3 hour dives!

 We usually ONLY teach the PADI Rebreather and Advanced Rebreather Course Combo.
 This is because it integrates both courses into one simply program.
 None of the knowledge or skills are missed out it.
-The Combo program simply streamlines the 2 courses and helps avoid unnecessary repetition.
+The PADI Rebreather Combo program simply streamlines the 2 courses and helps avoid unnecessary repetition.
+And is MUCH cheaper than taking both courses separately!

 Let’s go Poseidon Rebreather diving TODAY!